SharkUncle/deep-abyss/OWASP_DC.md

 The Basic command is this one:

-`./bin/dependency-check.sh --enableExperimental --project "<your project>" --scan /path/to/scan`
+`./bin/dependency-check.sh --enableExperimental --project "<your project>" --scan /path/to/scan -f "ALL"`

 This argument is very useful it permit to scan a lot more files.
 But it generate a lot of false positive and false negative.
 Activate this argument only if it you need to scan a file not cover by the base configuration.